yuval-beiser/algo-trading/allcode.md

 }

 //Exit
-//lastExitPrice = ExitPrice (1); //Assign a value, indicating the exit price of the most recently closed position.
+lastExitPrice = ExitPrice (1); //Assign a value, indicating the exit price of the most recently closed position.
 1 - the last position closed (one position back);

 //PL for a day